Program Updates

 View Public Comment Submissions

-1. Search for your name in the Submissions Record.
-The submissions are sorted by last name.
+1. Search for your name or organization in the Submissions Record.
+There are two versions of the record – one is sorted by last name, and the other is sorted by affiliation.

-3. Open the corresponding file and search for your name or the submission number.
+3. Open the corresponding file and search for your name, organization, or the submission number.

 Submissions_0000-1000*